-Pursuant to 18 U.S.C. §1350 (as adopted pursuant to §906 of the Sarbanes-Oxley Act of 2002), the undersigned Chief Financial Officer of Appliance Recycling Centers of America, Inc. (the "Company") hereby certifies that the Quarterly Report on Form 10-Q of the Company for the period ended September 30, 2017 (the "Report") fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Pursuant to 18 U.S.C. §1350 (as adopted pursuant to §906 of the Sarbanes-Oxley Act of 2002), the undersigned Chief Financial Officer of Appliance Recycling Centers of America, Inc. (the "Company") hereby certifies that the Quarterly Report on Form 10-Q/A of the Company for the period ended September 30, 2017 (the "Report") fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: November 14, 2017 /s/ Virland A. Johnso
+Date: November 13, 2018 /s/ Virland A. Johnson

-/s/ Virland A. Johnson Virland A. Johnson Chief Financial Officer
+Virland A. Johnson Chief Financial Officer